 A number of reasons may lead to the terminations of a partnership.
-The termination of partnership without count action may be necessitated by the following reasons:
+The termination of the partnership without count action may be necessitated by the following reasons:

 Partnerships may also be dissolved by the courts upon the application of one of the partners on the following grounds:

-The third major form of business ownership is the incorporated company.
+The third major form of business ownership is an incorporated company.
 Although, not as many as the sole proprietorship in number (but more than the partnership), this type of business ownership is very important in Africa.
 The incorporated company not only usually employs a large number of people, but it also makes mass production of goods and services possible.

 A greater percentage of the wealth of the country is directly created in organizations and businesses organized under this legal form of business ownership.